Methodism in Buxton & the First Chapel - 1780s to 1810s

 We know that John Wesley first preached in Buxton in 1783, which was towards the end of his life.
 Travelling by horse into the hills of the Peak District must have been challenging!
-At that time Buxton was a small village in the hills, before the Duke of Devonshire developed the town as an inland spa – the Crescent was only just being built.
+At that time, Buxton was a small village in the hills, before the Duke of Devonshire developed the town as an inland spa – the Crescent was only just being built.

 The first small chapel was built about 1797 in Higher Buxton, near what is now the corner of Dale Road and High Street.
 No pictures have been found, and descriptions are very slight.

-The architect of the new church was James Wilson of Bath, and it was built by J. Ward of Congleton for £1000.
-Some of the materials of the old chapel were carted up the hill and re-used, as also was some of the timber from the grandstand of the Fairfield Racecourse – but with no further betting allowed in this new Methodist Church!
+The architect of the new church was James Wilson of Bath and it was built by J. Ward of Congleton for £1000.
+Some of the materials of the old chapel were carted up the hill and re-used, as was some of the timber from the grandstand of the Fairfield Racecourse – but with no further betting allowed in this new Methodist Church!
 The new chapel was opened on 21 September 1849.

-As Buxton developed as a spa the chapel was too small for the numbers attending.
-In 1875 Robert Rippon Duke (the architect of the Devonshire Royal Hospital Dome and the Pavilion Gardens Octagon) prepared a cruciform plan for extending the church.
+As Buxton developed as a spa, the church was too small for the numbers attending.
+In 1875, Robert Rippon Duke (the architect of the Devonshire Royal Hospital Dome and the Pavilion Gardens Octagon) prepared a cruciform plan for extending the church.
 This used the existing nave but nearly doubled its length.
 New schoolrooms were built between the church and Wesley Villa.

-The present fine organ was built in 1895 by Alexander Young of Manchester, and is described in more detail elsewhere on this website.
+The present, fine organ was built in 1895 by Alexander Young of Manchester, and is described in more detail here.

-For many years there had been two Methodist Churches close to each other in this part of Buxton: Wesley and London Road.
-With declining congregations the churches amalgamated in 1966.
-Although the initial thoughts were to keep London Road as it was in better repair, Wesley was eventually chosen as a more central site.
-London Road was sold.
+For many years, there had been two Methodist Churches close to each other in this part of Buxton: Wesley and London Road.
+With declining congregations, the churches amalgamated in 1966.
+Although the initial thoughts were to keep London Road (as it was in better repair), Wesley was eventually chosen as a more central site and London Road was sold.

 Significant changes were made to ‘modernise’ what was now called Buxton Methodist Church, including putting a lower false ceiling into the church, and removing the old church pews.
 The church was reopened in 1971.